 Denver is a very small borough located in the state of Pennsylvania.
 With a population of 3,875 people and three constituent neighborhoods, Denver is the 382nd largest community in Pennsylvania.

-Unlike some boroughs, Denver isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Denver are a mix of both white- and blue-collar jobs.
+Denver is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Denver is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Denver who work in office and administrative support (15.97%), management occupations (9.91%), and food service (7.09%).
+There are especially a lot of people living in Denver who work in office and administrative support (18.15%), management occupations (8.46%), and sales jobs (6.76%).

 Being a small borough, Denver does not have a public transit system used by locals to get to and from work.

-The education level of Denver citizens is a little higher than the average for US cities and towns: 21.53% of adults in Denver have at least a bachelor's degree.
+The education level of Denver citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.55% of adults 25 and older in Denver have a college degree.

 The people who call Denver home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Denver residents report their race to be White, followed by Native American.
-Important ancestries of people in Denver include Irish, English, Italian, and Polish.
+The greatest number of Denver residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Denver include Irish, Italian, English, and Pennsylvania German.

 The most common language spoken in Denver is English.
 Other important languages spoken here include Spanish and West Germanic languages.